simondlevy/NengoCPP/README.md

 # About

-This repository shows how you can write C++ programs that work with the the Python-based [Nengo](https://www.nengo.ai/) neural simulator created at the University of Waterloo [Center for Theoretical Neuroscience](https://uwaterloo.ca/centre-for-theoretical-neuroscience/).
+This repository shows how you can write C++ programs that work with the Python-based [Nengo](https://www.nengo.ai/) neural simulator created at the University of Waterloo [Center for Theoretical Neuroscience](https://uwaterloo.ca/centre-for-theoretical-neuroscience/).
 My motivation for doing this is to call Nengo routines from the C++-based